kennycason/kennycason/posts/2012-05-15-java-simple-smtp-mail-class.markdown

 ---
-title: Java - Simple Smtp Mail Class
+title: Smtp Mailer - Java
 author: Kenny Cason
-tags: java, mail, smtp
+tags: java
 ---

 Just a few quick classes I whipped up for bare minimum SmtpMail support. also don't rely on the default javax.mail package.
 I believe the Java SDK only provides the APIs and not the implementations.
 I ended up downloading the implementation from GlassFish: <a href="http://download.java.net/maven/glassfish/org/glassfish/extras/glassfish-embedded-all/3.1.1/" target="_blank">glassfish-embedded-all-3.1.1.jar</a>

 SmtpMail.java